 Installation & Setup: Getting Started with Florence

 Please note: This FAQ Article is specifically for the Florence theme.
-It has been updated for the WordPress 5.0/Gutenberg update.

 Whether you're brand new to WordPress or would just like a quick lesson on basic Florence theme features, you're in the right place!
 Below, we'll go through a number of how-tos regarding standard theme functions, from installing the theme to setting up your sidebar.

 To skip directly to a specific section in the article, please use this index:

 - Creating a post

 - Adding social icons